apache/mina-sshd/docs/technical/kex.md

 counter-measures are active if both peers indicate support for it at the start of the initial key exchange.
 By default, Apache MINA sshd always supports "strict kex" and advertises it, and thus it will always be active if the other party also supports it.

-If for whatever reason you want to disable using "strict KEX", this can be achieved by setting a custom session factory on the `SshClient` or `SshServer`.
-This custom session factory would create custom sessions subclassed from `ClientSessionImpl`or `ServerSessionImpl` that do not do anything in method `doStrictKexProposal()` (just return the proposal unchanged).